raspberrypilearning/scary-spot-the-difference/worksheet.md

 	height = pygame.display.Info().current_h
 	```

-1. Lastly for this section, you can instruct pygame to create a full-screen window for the game to be played in, and then get pygame to quit.
+1. Lastly for this section, you can instruct Pygame to create a full-screen window for the game to be played in, and then get Pygame to quit.

     ``` python
 	screen = pygame.display.set_mode((width, height), FULLSCREEN)